NERV-DAO/documentation/README.md

 # NERV DAO by-laws
-Set of rules and procedures that define how the organization should operate
+Set of rules and procedures that define how the organization should operate and interact with the external world